This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 3. Audit and integrity standards:

-The technical safeguards determine the mechanisms used to secure and control access to ePHI that can be shared between or stored on servers and devices.
 For example, the technical policies for HIPAA compliance require the encryption of ePHI at rest and in transit once it leaves the organization’s internal firewalled servers.
 In the event of a data breach, it will preclude bad guys from deciphering, reading, and using this data.

 Before we delve into the specifics of HIPAA-compliant app development, it will be useful to recollect why businesses put up with the increasing complexity and cost of HIPAA compliance.

-What is HIPAA compliance all about?
-The benefits for healthcare providers and patients, such as identity theft prevention, are undeniable.
 The stringent regulations also urge developers to adopt a far-reaching and innovative approach to infrastructures and solutions, making them more competitive.
 However, the main goal of businesses and institutions is to minimize the financial risks.

 HIPAA compliance mistakes come at a high price: the penalties for bypassing the HIPAA compliance rules and regulations start from $120 per violation and can reach $1,806,757 per year.